OtterNetworks/otter-ly/_posts/2019-02-01-codefresh-partnership.md

 Otter Networks, whose first-ever DevOps skill sprints utilize pair programming methods to teach developers as they build flexible infrastructure, is partnering with Codefresh – the first Kubernetes-powered CI/CD platform for container delivery.
 The result is the first major step in a shift towards maximum autonomy and delivery capabilities for development teams.

 The two companies will host a joint webinar to discuss what’s next in the post-DevOps world.
-If you’re a CTO, engineer, project manager of CEO who is interested in learning about the empowered future of development teams and technologies, join in on February 7th, 2019 at 4:30 pm CET, 7:30 am PT.
+If you’re a CTO, engineer, project manager or CEO who is interested in learning about the empowered future of development teams and technologies, join in on February 7th, 2019 at 4:30 pm CET, 7:30 am PT.

 Topics to be covered include:

-Why DevOps engineers have been made redundant
+ - Why DevOps engineers have been made redundant
-The rise of directly consumable cloud services and infrastructure Otter Networks skill sprint methodology for developers An introduction to Productivity Engineering, and how it’s used to help reduce cognitive load as developers take on more responsibilities
+ - The rise of directly consumable cloud services and infrastructure
+ - Otter Networks skill sprint methodology for developers
+ - An introduction to Productivity Engineering, and how it’s used to help reduce cognitive load as developers take on more responsibilities
-Codefresh as a deployment toolkit for developers General deployment strategies on the horizon for 2019 and beyond
+ - Codefresh as a deployment toolkit for developers
+ - General deployment strategies on the horizon for 2019 and beyond

 Sharing their experience and breadth of knowledge will be Otter Networks founder and engineer, Andrew Holway, and Codefresh co-founder and VP Marketing Dan Garfield.